nxp-archive/openil_sja1105-tool/README.md

 Supported Platforms
 -------------------

-* LS1021ATSN
+* SJA1105E (Gen. 1, No TT-Ethernet)
+* SJA1105T (Gen. 1, TT-Ethernet)
+* SJA1105P (Gen. 2, No SGMII, No TT-Ethernet)
+* SJA1105Q (Gen. 2, No SGMII, TT-Ethernet)
+* SJA1105R (Gen. 2, SGMII, No TT-Ethernet)
+* SJA1105S (Gen. 2, SGMII, TT-Ethernet)

 Features
 --------

-The sja1105-tool is a Linux userspace application for configuring the NXP SJA1105 Automotive Ethernet L2 switch.
+The sja1105-tool is a Linux userspace application for configuring the NXP SJA1105 family of Automotive Ethernet L2 switches.
 The tool supports:
 * Importing a configuration for the SJA1105 switch from an XML file
 * Exporting the current SJA1105 configuration as an XML file
 * Uploading the current SJA1105 configuration to the switch through its